- Drug trafficking

 Demand remains very high for rare and highly valued plants and animals, as well as products made from them, which is why the exploitation and trafficking of these resources remains at alarmingly high levels.
 The demand is spread among collectors (for products such as orchids, lizards, ivory, parrots), those who seek these products for medicinal and food value (such as turtles, rhinoceros horns, bear gallbladders, tuna, conch), and those seeking raw materials for manufacturing purposes (such as timber).

 Nonetheless, there is also increasing recognition of the dangers wildlife and forest crime pose not only to the environment but also to the rule of law and stability of nations, and of the potential for the criminal proceeds to fuel conflict and terrorism.
 (UNODC, 2016) The trafficking of wild flora and fauna is also inextricably connected to other types of crime like fraud, money-laundering, corruption and counterfeiting.
 For instance, similar to other sensitive commodities such as firearms or medical products, CITES-listed species can be legally traded internationally if accompanied by the appropriate paperwork.
 Since in many cases hiding illegal wildlife shipments is impractical, traffickers use fraudulent paperwork to export the goods overtly.
-Permits for around 900,000 legal shipments of protected wildlife products are issued annually, and case studies show that permits acquired through forgery, fraud or corruption have been used to traffic wildlife.
-(UNODC, 2016)
+Permits for around 900,000 legal shipments of protected wildlife products are issued annually, and case studies show that permits acquired through forgery, fraud or corruption have been used to traffic wildlife (UNODC, 2016).
+To know more about wildlife, forest and fisheries crime, please access the dedicated E4J University Module Series.

 Challenges and opportunities